raspberrypilearning/editor-codebreaker/en/step_5.md

 ![screenshot of the project file tab with the input file open for editing](images/input-file.png)

 The code below reads the text from the file.
-Paste it into your project, then print the text to check it works.
+Paste the code into your project, then print the text to check it works.

 <div class="c-project-code">
 --- code ---